8080labs/ppscore/README.md

 - __random_seed__ : int or ``None``
     - Random seed for the parts of the calculation that require random numbers, e.g. shuffling or sampling.
     If the value is set, the results will be reproducible.
 If the value is ``None`` a new random number is drawn at the start of each calculation.
+- __invalid_score__ : any
+    - The score that is returned when a calculation is not valid, e.g. because the data type was not supported.

 #### Returns

 - __Dict__: